 Fact: The right texture can make or break an install, especially if it is a partial installation.
 Partial installs are when you have hair left out to blend on top of extensions.
 There is nothing wrong with wearing a partial sew-in.
 However, please be aware that the texture has to match the hair left out.
-There is no ifs ands or buts about it ladies!
+There are no ifs and or buts about it ladies!
 You feed into this myth about hair extensions by buying hair that does not match nor mimic your real hair that you choose to leave out.

 For example, when I decide to wear my hair out with an install I prefer Peruvian or Brazilian hair extensions.

 Peruvian and Brazilian hair extensions, in my opinion, tend to be thicker and mimic African American hair straight very well.
-On the other hand; if I were to purchase Chinese hair extensions and get a partial sew in, it would not blend.
-So do not add more fuel to the fire ladies, don’t give this myth about hair extensions any power: get the right texture of hair ladies!
+On the other hand; if I were to purchase Chinese hair extensions and get a partial sew-in, it would not blend.
+So do not add more fuel to the fire ladies, don't give this myth about hair extensions any power: get the right texture of hair ladies!

 Myth # 4: Hair Extensions Cannot be Versatile

-People think that just because hair is sewed into your hair that you can only wear it the way it was installed and that’s bogus.
-They don’t believe that you can wear your hair extensions just like you would your hair.
+People think that just because hair is sewn into your hair that you can only wear it the way it was installed and that's bogus.
+They don't believe that you can wear your hair extensions just like you would your hair.

 Myth # 5: Hair Extensions are Hard to Maintain

 We have all seen some cheap and some overly expensive hair extensions so that could fuel this myth.
-We as humans can look at a price of something and assume that if it’s costly, it’s high maintenance.
+We as humans can look at the price of something and assume that if it's costly, it's high maintenance.
 Myths about hair extensions being hard to maintain are definitely in the top 3 of misconceptions.
 This misconception has grown into a myth about hair extensions that seems not to want to go away.